National Parks Conservation Association

 Minimum Qualifications, Competencies, Skills, Education, and Traits:

-Demonstrated passion for national parks and environmental conservation.
+Strong interest in national parks and environmental issues.

 Remember to say you found this opportunity at EnvironmentalCareer.com